-What is a Community Benefit Society?
+What is a Community Benefit Society and Community Shares?

 A Community Benefit Society is similar to company in that it has shareholders, but different as it is not for profit and democratic.
-It’s profits stay in the society for community benefit and there is a one member one vote rule.

 A Community Benefit Society is democratic by nature, with one member one vote.
 A management committee voted on by members will ultimately make day-to-day decisions, informed by the views of members and the community.